Skip to contents

 Explanation

 Missing values may or may not make it impossible to determine the median.
-Implementations of the median should check whether they do for any given distribution, instead of simply assuming that they do every time.
+Implementations of the median should check whether they do for any given input, rather than simply assuming that they do every time.

-The algorithms check whether the putative median can be changed by a shift due to missing values.
-If so, the median depends on the position of the missing values in the sorted distribution — and thus, on their values.
+The algorithm checks whether the putative median can be changed by a shift due to missing values.
+If so, the median depends on the positions of the missing elements within the sorted array — and thus, on their values.
 Since these are unknown, the median cannot be determined.
 However, if the median remains the same after the shift, it is indifferent to the missing values: the median is identical for all possible values behind the missing ones.
 See Proving the algorithm for details.

 Subtraction is used for the shift because x is still indexed at half (the midpoint of the input x) even though all missing values were already removed from x by that point.
-Therefore, x[half] is not actually the midpoint of x.
-The maximum possible number of steps by which missing values can shift the median is nna, so this number is subtracted.
+Therefore, x[half] is not necessarily the midpoint of x.
+The maximum possible number of steps by which missing values can shift the median is the total number of missing values (nna), so this quantity is subtracted.

-As an aside, median2() has an even argument that allows users to opt for the value just above or below the median if the length of the distribution is even.
-This has no effect if x contains any missing values: If the median can be determined in this case, it is equal to both values around it.
+As an aside, median2() has an even argument that allows users to opt for the value just above or below the median if the length of the array is even.
+This has no effect if x contains any missing values: if the median can be determined in this case, it is equal to both values around it.

 R details

-The final condition is wrapped into isTRUE(all(.)), so that all() reduces two logical test results to one if the input has an even length.
+The offset comparison near(x[half - nna], x[half]) is wrapped into isTRUE(all(.)), so that all() reduces two logical test results to one if the input has an even length.
+(More on near() below.)
 If any comparison between the possible median values returns either NA or FALSE, the isTRUE() wrapping returns FALSE and the function returns NA because the median cannot be determined with certainty.

-isTRUE() will only return TRUE if both comparisons do.
-Recall that the half object is either length 1 (the index of the median of an odd-length distribution) or 2 (the indices of the two values right above and below the median of an even-length distribution).
+isTRUE() will only return TRUE if all comparisons do.
+Their number is either 1 or 2: recall that the half object is either length 1 (the index of the median of an odd-length vector) or 2 (the indices of the two values right above and below the median of an even-length vector).
 If the median can be determined in the even-length scenario, it is equal to both values around it.
 This is why the function returns x[half[1L]], i.e., the first of these two values.
-For an odd-length distribution, the index is redundant because half[1L] equals half.
-Thus, x[half[1L]] is the correct return value in both cases in which the median can be determined.
+For an odd-length vector, the index is redundant because half[1L] equals half.
+Thus, x[half[1L]] is the correct return value whenever the median can be determined, regardless of the length of the vector.